kriskowal/q/README.md

 });
 ```

 The ``all`` function returns a promise for an array of values.
-If one
+When this
+promise is fulfilled the order of its success values are maintained relative
+to the original promises which the promise was dependant on.
-of the given promise fails, the whole returned promise fails, not
+If one of the given promise fails, the whole returned promise fails,
-waiting for the rest of the batch.
-If you want to wait for all of the
+not waiting for the rest of the batch.
+If you want to wait for all of
-promises to either be fulfilled or rejected, you can use
+the promises to either be fulfilled or rejected, you can use
 ``allResolved``.

 ```javascript